torbensko/faceapi4-HL2-demo/README.md

     ModFolder so that it matches your project folder path

 5. Assuming you have obtained a copy of faceAPI 4 from Seeing Machines, you should have a faceAPI zip which contains an API directory.
+Ensuring you're using the x86 version of this library:

-Copy the 'bin' folder into your project folder.
-Copy the 'lib' and 'include' folders into your "PROJECT_FOLDER/src/game/shared/faceapi" folder.
+    1. Copy the 'bin' folder into your project folder.

+    2. Copy the 'lib' and 'include' folders into your "PROJECT_FOLDER/src/game/shared/faceapi" folder.

     Having done this, you should have the following directory structure:

         PROJECT_FOLDER
             bin